View recommendations on Tableau Mobile

-You can now connect to and sign in with the Tableau Mobile app when Tableau Server is configured with OpenID authentication.
-You can use the default browser on your device (Safari on iOS, Chrome on Android) when authenticating and remain logged in within the browser.
+You can now connect to and sign-in with the Tableau Mobile app when Tableau Server is configured with OpenID authentication.
+You can leverage the default browser on your device (Safari on iOS, Chrome on Android) when authenticating and remain logged-in to the browser.
 The secure exchange between the browser and the mobile app is based on the key components of the OpenID connect standard called Proof Key for Code Exchange (PKCE).

 Certificate-based (Mutual SSL) authentication

-You can now connect to and sign in with the Tableau Mobile app when Tableau Server is configured with certification-based auth or Mutual SSL.
-You can use the default browser on your device (Safari on iOS, Chrome on Android) when authenticating and remain logged in within the browser.
+You can now connect to and sign in with the Tableau Mobile app when Tableau Server is configured with Certification-based auth or Mutual SSL.
+You can leverage the default browser on your device (Safari on iOS, Chrome on Android) when authenticating and remain logged-in to the browser.